sdorra/content-collections/docs/configuration.md

 - `includes` (required): A glob pattern or an array of glob patterns that define which files are included in the collection.
 The glob pattern is relative to the collection directory. e.g.: `*.md`, `**/*.json`, `*.yaml`, `**/*.mdx`

+- `excludes` (optional): A glob pattern or an array of glob patterns that define which files are excluded from the collection.
+The glob pattern is relative to the collection directory.

 - `parser` (optional): The parser used to read the documents.
 The parser must be one of the following values:
 - `frontmatter`: Parses documents with frontmatter and content such as markdown or MDX.
 - `json`: Parses JSON documents